cowboy/state-of-grunt-fe-summit-2014-talk/src/decks/index.md

 --
 .smaller[.smaller[
-* Grunt has become the &ldquo;gateway&rdquo; for non-developers and reluctant developers to Node, JavaScript and process automation
+* It's the &ldquo;gateway&rdquo; for non-developers and reluctant developers to Node, JavaScript and process automation ]]
-]]
 --
 .smaller[.smaller[